ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   and confirm the generated value is unique.
 As applications scale the communication with the central registry could become a bottleneck and impact UUID generation in a negative way.
-Utilization of shared knowledge schemes with central/global registries is outside the scope of this specification.
+Utilization of shared knowledge schemes with central/global registries is outside the scope of this specification and should generally be discouraged.

 Node IDs:
 : With this method, a pseudo-random Node ID value is placed within the UUID